Table of Contents

 These are the essential features that every Bluetooth helmet should have.
 Everything else is an add-on.
 For example, voice dialing or Siri, Bluetooth version3.0 and charging using USB, cigarette lighter attachment and a power adapter.

 We have only considered the features of the integrated Bluetooth device though.
-Along with this, you should also look for standard helmet features like the construction, how lightweight it is, a removable and washable inner lining, a drop down a shield and a visor.
+Along with this, you should also look for standard helmet features like the construction, how lightweight it is, a removable and washable inner lining, a drop-down a shield and a visor.

 1. Sena SMH10D-11

-Sena’s range of motorcycle Bluetooth headsets are hands down the most popular ones among riders due to their high quality, durability and impressive feature bundle.
+Sena’s range of motorcycle Bluetooth headsets is hands down the most popular ones among riders due to their high quality, durability and impressive feature bundle.
 The SMH10D-11 is their latest offering which is an upgrade to the immensely popular SM10.
 It fits easily into your existing helmet and includes an intercom feature that allows motorists to share music and connect seamlessly for up to 900 meters.

 Like all other Sena Bluetooth headsets, the SMH10D-11 fits seamlessly into any type of existing helmet.
 It comes with a universal helmet kit that has both a boom mic as well as wire mic.
 You can take your pick depending on the design of the helmet.
 If your helmet demands a longer wire or a wired microphone, then you have the option to use one of their accessories which can be bought separately.

-Installation is simple and the package includes a detailed manual as well as an allen wrench which will have you set up in no time.
+Installation is simple and the package includes a detailed manual as well as an Allen wrench which will have you set up in no time.

 Bluetooth 3.0 connectivity

 The SMH10D-11 connects seamlessly with other Bluetooth devices that support HSP (Headset Profile) or HFP (Hands-Free Profile).
 In simple terms, this means that it can connect to almost every Bluetooth enabled phone.
-Additionally, it can connect to all devices that support Advanced Audio Distribution Profile.
+Additionally, it can connect to all devices that support the Advanced Audio Distribution Profile.
 This includes MP3 players, audio dongles, and smartphones.

 The SMH10D-11 allows you hands-off usage for making and receiving calls when paired with your Bluetooth enabled smartphone.
 This makes it immensely easy to use when you are on the road.
 For making any other settings, the controls are intuitively placed on the jog dial that lets you toggle through the controls easily.

-Audio quality is top notch and the Advanced Noise Control technology reduces ambient sound to give you crystal clear audio during both, phone calls as well as listening to music.
+Audio quality is top-notch and the Advanced Noise Control technology reduces ambient sound to give you crystal clear audio during both, phone calls as well as listening to music.
 If there is a lot of external disturbance, then the audio gets a boost adjusting the volume automatically.

 Different audio sources can have their own volume levels and profile names.
 The settings are retained the next time you connect to the same profile.